inharul/idiono/README.md

 1. Enter  `chrome://extensions/`  as URL to open the Extension Manager.
 2. Activate  `Development Mode`.
+3. Make a production build by running `yarn build`
-3. Hit the  `Load Unpacked`  button and navigate to  `<...>/idiono/build`, select  `chrome_unpacked`  and open it.
+4. Hit the  `Load Unpacked`  button and navigate to  `<...>/idiono-master/build`, select  `chrome_unpacked`  and open it.
-4. Open a new tab and look your changes.
+5. Open a new tab and look your changes.

 You can add features and more locally and if you think something could be added for the rest and it's relevant, We would love to know that in our [Discord server](https://discord.gg/eTqJ65vUV9) before making a Pull Request.
-Finally, make a production build by running `yarn build`.
 ## Contributing

 There are many ways in which you can participate in this project, for example: